Violet Benchmarks are the first standardization of inclusive care for diverse communities.

 Latine/x populations have the highest uninsured rates amongst any racial group, sitting at 20% uninsured in 2019.

 Now is the time to start delivering inclusive care.

-That’s why we’ve created the first-ever infrastructure for inclusive care.
-By benchmarking cultural competence for providers and by providing educational pathways for providers to upskill, we’re democratizing the data across the health care industry, making it easier than ever for patients to find the providers who get them.
+That’s why we’ve created the first-ever standardization and infrastructure for inclusive care.
+By offering data-driven interventions, from benchmarking providers’ cultural competence to upskilling via personalized educational pathways, we’re making it easier than ever for patients to find the right providers.

 Want to help your patients access the care they deserve?